roiy0987/Scrabble-Team-W/readme.md

 Our project implements the Scrabble game in Java.
 It is based on the MVVM architectural pattern and enable clients to play using the server (that we created in the lase semester).
 The host player and the guest players use the Model to connect with the server in order to progress in the game.
-The Model comuunicates with the server and transfers the functionality of the game from the server to the ViewModel that transfers it to the View.
+The Model comuunicates with the server and transfers the functionality of the game from the server to the ViewModel that transfers it to the View.Main.

 ### _The roles in the game and it's flow:_